Kat Parsons

-Line managers play a vital role in spotting signs and symptoms of health conditions at work.
-Understand your responsibilities as a line manager to ensure you offer the right support, at the right time while enabling you to feel more confident in having difficult and sensitive conversations.
+Upskill line managers to spot signs and symptoms of health conditions at work.
+With the right support, they will feel more confident to have difficult and sensitive conversations.

 Interested in sponsoring this event?
 Click here for sponsorship opportunities.